vitejs/vite/docs/guide/api-vite-environment.md

       optimizeDeps: {} // override for the ssr environment },
     workerd: {
-      noExternal: true // override for a third party environment }
+      noExternal: true // override for a third-party environment }
   }
 }
 ```

-The subset of options that can be overriden are resolved and are available at `environment.config`.
+The subset of options that can be overridden are resolved and are available at `environment.config`.

-:::info What options can be overriden?
+:::info What options can be overridden?

 Vite has already allowed defining some config for the [SSR environment](https://vitejs.dev/config/ssr-options.html).
-Initially, these are the options that would be available to be overriden by any environment.
+Initially, these are the options that would be available to be overridden by any environment.
 Except for `ssr.target: 'node' | 'webworker'`, that could be deprecated as `webworker` could be implemented as a separate environment.

-We could discuss what other options we should allow to be overriden, although maybe it is better to add them when there are requested by users later on.
+We could discuss what other options we should allow to be overridden, although maybe it is better to add them when they are requested by users later on.
 Some examples: `define`, `resolve.alias`, `resolve.dedupe`, `resolve.mainFields`, `resolve.extensions`.

 :::

 ## Separate module graphs

 Vite currently has a mixed browser and ssr module graph.
 Given an unprocessed or invalidated node, it isn't possible to know if it corresponds to the browser, ssr, or both environments.
 Module nodes have some properties prefixed, like `clientImportedModules` and `ssrImportedModules` (and `importedModules` that returns the union of both). `importers` contains all importers from both the browser and ssr environment for each module node.
-A module node also have `transformResult` and `ssrTransformResult`.
+A module node also has `transformResult` and `ssrTransformResult`.

-In this proposal, each environment has its own module graph (and a backward compatibility layer will be implemented to give time to the ecosystem to migrate).
+In this proposal, each environment has its module graph (and a backward compatibility layer will be implemented to give time to the ecosystem to migrate).
 All module graphs have the same signature, so generic algorithms can be implemented to crawl or query the graph without depending on the environment. `hotUpdate` is a good example.
-When a file is modified, the module graph of each environment will be used to discovered the affected modules and perform HMR for each environment independendently.
+When a file is modified, the module graph of each environment will be used to discover the affected modules and perform HMR for each environment independently.

 Each module is represented by a `ModuleNode` instance.
 Modules may be registered in the graph without yet being processed (`transformResult` would be `null` in that case). `importers` and `importedModules` are also updated after the module is processed.